 Student Legal Forum (SLF) - SLF brings dynamic speakers to Grounds to discuss high-profile legal issues, politics and other civic concerns of interest to law students and the university community.
 Room SL158C

-Virginia Animal Law Society (VALS) - The Virginia Animal Law Society is dedicated to providing a forum for education, advocacy, and scholarship aimed at protecting the lives and advancing the interests of animals through the legal system and raising the profile of the field of animal law.
-VALS conducts pro bono work, hosts speakers, plans student events, and holds fund raisers.
-The organization is affiliated with the Animal Legal Defense Fund, a nonprofit group of attorneys dedicated to defending animals from abuse and exploitation throughout the country.
+Virginia Animal Law Society (VALS) - The Virginia Animal Law Society is dedicated to providing a forum for education, advocacy, and scholarship aimed at advancing the interests of animals through the legal system.
+It also seeks to raise the profile of the field of animal law.
+VALS conducts pro bono work, hosts speakers, plans student events, and holds fundraisers.
+The organization is affiliated with the Animal Legal Defense Fund, a nonprofit group of attorneys that defends animals from abuse and exploitation throughout the country.

 Virginia Employment and Labor Law Association (VELLA) - VELLA educates the student body about the field of labor and employment law, including career opportunities and networking with alumni, and provides a forum for ideas in labor and employment.
 This group is also responsible for LSAP, the Law Student Advocacy Project.
 Room SL196C

 Virginia Environmental Law Forum (VELF) - VELF provides a forum for law students interested in environmental issues and incorporating sustainable practices into their daily lives and careers.
 Throughout the year, we host events on topics such as climate change, energy, land use, natural resources and environmental justice, featuring leading experts in these fields.
 VELF also provides a social sphere for pro bono work, networking and the occasional outing at a local Charlottesville establishment celebrating the planet's continued survival.
 Room SL158C